Mark Musen

-Mark Alan Musen is a Professor of Biomedical Informatics and of Biomedical Data Science at Stanford University; at Stanford, he directs the Stanford Center for Biomedical Informatics Research.
+Mark Alan Musen is a Professor of Biomedical Informatics and of Biomedical Data Science at Stanford University, and Division Director of the Stanford Center for Biomedical Informatics Research.
 Musen's research focuses on open science, data stewardship, intelligent systems, and biomedical decision support.
-Musen has led the development of Protégé since the late 1980s; today, Protégé is the most "widely used domain-independent, freely available, platform-independent technology for developing and managing terminologies, ontologies, and knowledge bases" in a range of application domains.
+Since the late 1980s, Musen has led the development of Protégé, which is currently the most "widely used domain-independent, freely available, platform-independent technology for developing and managing terminologies, ontologies, and knowledge bases" in a range of application domains.

 Musen is the founding co-editor in chief of the journal Applied Ontology.

 Education

 Musen received a Bachelor of Science in biology from Brown University in 1977.
 He attended Brown's Alpert Medical School, graduating in 1980 with an M.D.
 Musen completed his residency in internal medicine at Stanford University Medical Center in 1983.
 After residency, he completed a doctoral degree in Medical Information Sciences at Stanford in 1988.